-The first factor is the policy objectives of Contracting Parties in various fields insofar as they are consistent with the principles of non-discrimination set out in Article 10.
+The first factor is the policy objectives of Contracting Parties in various fields insofar as they are consistent with the principles of nondiscrimination set out in Article 10.
 Legitimate policy objectives may justify differential treatment of foreign Investors or their Investments in order to reflect a dissimilarity of relevant circumstances between those Investors and Investments and their domestic counterparts.
 For example, the objective of ensuring the integrity of a country's financial system would justify reasonable prudential measures with respect to foreign Investors or Investments, where such measures would be unnecessary to ensure the attainment of the same objectives insofar as domestic Investors or Investments are concerned.
-Those foreign Investors or their Investments would thus not be "in similar circumstances" to domestic Investors or their Investments.
-Thus, even if such a measure accorded differential treatment, it would not be contrary to Article 10.
+Those foreign Investors or their Investments would thus not be "in similar circumstances" to domestic Investors or their Investment, it would not be contrary to Article 10.

-1 Editor's note: Canada and the United States of America have not signed the Energy Charter Treaty.
+Editor's note: Canada and the United States of America have not signed the Energy Charter Treaty.